If you really want to know about Whisky, then you need to know about Sherry, so we’re here to tell you everything there is to know and more.

-What happens when you use a Sherry Cask to mature Whisky?The Sherry seeps into the wood when it is being matured, and when Whisky is added, some of that Sherry comes back out and flavours the Whisky.
+The Sherry seeps into the wood when it is being matured, and when Whisky is added, some of that Sherry comes back out and flavours the Whisky.

-This is the process of maturing and the flavours of the Sherry will be evident in the Whisky produced.
+This is the process of maturing and the flavors of the Sherry will be evident in the Whisky produced.
 It is important to consider what type of Sherry is used as well, as the flavour profile of the Sherry will be what is evident in finished Whisky.

-Each Sherry will produce a different flavour, and will not be the only influencer.
+Each Sherry will produce a different flavor, and will not be the only influencer.
 Factors like the wood of the cask, the level of char, the grains used and the environment the cask is kept in will also have an effect.